 The Ranching Council is also interested in getting more youth involved with horses.

 The AQHA Ranching Heritage Young Horse Development Program will help youth learn how to develop young horses the right way and get breeders’ foals in the hands of future buyers.
 Ranching Heritage Breeders can make weanlings eligible for youth to apply to receive for free or at a nominal fee.
 The youth will apply through AQHA to be a recipient of a foal.
-They will take the weanling home and train it for an in-hand competition during one of the AQHA Ranching Heritage Challenge events as a yearling and then be able to show it again as a 2-year-old in a ranch pleasure class.
+They will take the weanling home and train it for an in-hand competition during its yearling year.

 To apply, or for information, visit www.aqha.com/aqhya.